aregm/enzyme/Readme.md

 If the build completes successfully, the RHOC build will create a sub-directory called `package-{GOOS}-amd64` that includes the binaries and supporting directory structures for executing RHOC.
 In addition, the sub-directory package is archived into `package-{GOOS}-amd64-{version}-{hash}.tar.gz` for easy distribution.

+The binary package name for Linux is `Rhoc`, and the binary package name for Windows is `Rhoc.exe`.
+The command line examples in this guide all use the Linux binary name.
+For use from a Windows system, substitute the `Rhoc` command with `Rhoc.exe`.

 ## Getting Started with RHOC

 RHOC takes a number of input parameters that provide user credentials for a target cloud account, templates for the cloud provider, and templates for the desired image to run on top of in the cloud.
 These JSON inputs are combined into a single structure to drive the Hashicorp tools, terraform and packer, to create machine images and the spin up the cluster.
 The combined structure is saved in the `.RHOC/` of the RHOC package directory.